ryanwelcher/block-developer-cookbook/README.md

 | `npm run prep:editorial-notes`         | [Editorial Notes](https://blockdevelopercookbook.com/recipes/editorial-notes/)                               |
 | `npm run prep:word-counter`            | [Editorial Notes](https://blockdevelopercookbook.com/recipes/editorial-notes/)                               |

-All of the these command will scaffold a new plugin in the `plugins` directory of this repo, set some defaults, and assign them the custom block category of `Block Developer Cookbook'.
-Beyond that, there is no difference between the plugins scaffolded using these commands and the [templates publish on NPM](https://www.npmjs.com/settings/block-developer-cookbook/packages) - in fact this repo uses those!
+All of the these commands will scaffold a new plugin in the `plugins` directory of this repo, set some defaults, and assign them the custom block category of `Block Developer Cookbook'.
+Beyond that, there is no difference between the plugins scaffolded using these commands and the [templates published on NPM](https://www.npmjs.com/settings/block-developer-cookbook/packages) - in fact this repo uses those!